How to Send a Fax Without a Fax Machine

 Real estate closings.
 Title companies, lenders, and real estate agents fax contracts, disclosures, and proof of insurance constantly.
 Closings often stall until the right document is faxed to the right number.

 Insurance claims.
 Insurance companies accept proof of loss forms, policy documents, and claims documentation by fax.
-Fax confirmation serves as proof you met a filing deadline.
+Keep the transmission record, and confirm what the insurer accepts as deadline evidence.

 Skip the machine.
 Send your fax from right here.

 Upload your document, enter the fax number, and send.
 Works on any device.
-Delivery confirmation to your email.
-Done in under two minutes.
+Check the current status online.
+No fax machine required.